-Since a section's best-case failure scenario is the absence of a failure for the section, the corresponding section PUD can be obtained as the utility accrued by executing the section divided by the time spent for executing the section.
-The section PUD for the worst-case failure scenario (one where the section fails, per Definition 1) can be obtained as the utility accrued by executing the handler of the section divided by the total time spent for executing the section and the handler.3 The section's PUD can now be measured as the minimum of these two PUDs, as that represents the worst-case.
+Since a section's best-case failure scenario is the absence of a failure for the section and all of its dependents, the corresponding section PUD can be obtained as the total utility accrued by executing the section and its dependents divided by the aggregate execution time spent for executing the section and its dependents.
+The section PUD for the worst-case failure scenario (one where the section fails, per Definition 1) can be obtained as the total utility accrued by executing the handler of the section and that of its dependents divided by the aggregate execution time spent for executing the section, its handler, the section's dependents, and the handlers of the dependents.3 The section's PUD can now be measured as the minimum of these two PUDs, as that represents the worst-case.

-Thus, on each node, HUA examines thread sections for potential inclusion in a feasible schedule for the node in the order of decreasing section PUDs.
-For each section, the algorithm examines whether that section and its handler can be feasibly completed (we discuss section and handler feasibility later in this subsection).
-If infeasible, the section and its handler are rejected.
+Thus, on each node, HUA examines sections for potential inclusion in a feasible schedule for the node in the order of decreasing section PUDs.
+For each section, the algorithm examines whether that section and its handler, along with the section's dependents and their handlers, can be feasibly completed (we discuss section and handler feasibility later in this subsection).
+If infeasible, the section, its handler, the section's dependents, and their handlers are deferred.
 The process is repeated until all sections are examined, and the schedule's first section is dispatched for execution on the node.